How to answer the Why MBA essay and interview question

 An MBA degree is not worth it for everyone, specially when it’s done for the wrong reasons and at the wrong time.

-Read this inspiring story of an IIT-ian who dropped out of a top MBA.
+Read this inspiring story of an IIT-ian who dropped out of a top MBA and Are MBAs really arrogant, worthless, and overpaid?.

 Test your ‘Why MBA’ rationale